flowershow/flowershow-app/blog/announcing-obsidian-plugin-4.md

 Meanwhile, Flowershow has matured enough to handle authentication, uploads, and publishing **directly** — without relying on third-party infrastructure.

-Plugin 4.0 is the result of that evolution.
-**Same outcome, fewer moving parts.**

 ---

 ## What’s New